 Within 30 days of the issuance of this decision, Cal-Am shall file a Tier 2 advice letter with the Water Division, with an effective date of January 1, 2018.
 The purpose of the advice letter is to: (1) Close the Tax Act Memorandum Account; (2) Close the 2018 Tax Accounting Memorandum Account; (3) Establish the two-way Tax Memorandum Account; (4) Transfer the balance for the Excess Protected Accumulated Deferred Income Tax and bonus depreciation for those assets with uncertain eligibility statuses from the 2018 Tax Accounting Memorandum Account to the two-way Tax Memorandum Account; and (5) Close the Cost of Capital Memorandum Account.

-In addition, Cal-Am shall file a Tier 3 advice letter within 30 days of the issuance of this decision to refund the 2018 Excess Protected Accumulated Deferred Income Tax, which were recorded in the Tax Memorandum Account, the 2019 Excess Protected ADIT, and the 2020 Excess Protected ADIT amortized evenly over the remaining GRC cycle.
+In addition, Cal-Am shall file three separate Tier 3 advice letters by the dates specified above to refund the 2018 Excess Protected Accumulated Deferred Income Tax, which were recorded in the Tax Memorandum Account, the 2019 Excess Protected ADIT, and the 2020 Excess Protected ADIT.

-Cal-Am shall also file a Tier 2 advice letter within 30 days of the issuance of this decision to refund to ratepayers the $7.1 million in Excess Unprotected Accumulated Deferred Income Tax amortized equally over the 24-month period from 2019 to 2020.
+Cal-Am shall also file a Tier 2 advice letter by June 30, 2019 to refund to ratepayers the $7.1 million in Excess Unprotected Accumulated Deferred Income Tax amortized equally over the 24-month period from 2019 to 2020.

 Plant